0

 A network without public faces

 The movement does not require politicians linked to it to identify publicly with the community.
-The network works through proxies, people distributed across key points of the state apparatus.
+For the budget story, something else matters: connected figures are distributed across key points of the state system.

-At the political level, this circuit is supported by activists Hagit Telem, Shlomo Siboni, and Eran Shiovetz.
+At the political level, Hagit Telem, Shlomo Siboni and Eran Shiovetz appear in the same political vicinity.
 Siboni is based in Petah Tikva, the same city where Bnei Baruch’s administrative center is located.
+Reference profiles of recurring figures are collected in the archive of the personnel circle.

 What context changes

-By itself, the text of the bill on the “National Administration” is a declaration of civic cohesion.
-Without the biographies of the signatories, that is exactly how it looks.
+The text of the bill on a “National Administration” is written as a declaration of civic cohesion.
+The biographies of the signatories and connected figures change the weight of the document.

-But Milwidsky is a man who taught in the program that produced 500 potential recipients of future grants, handled the organization’s legal affairs, and now signs a bill to create a body capable of distributing those grants.
-Rein, a graduate of the first cohort of the same program, sits inside the apparatus of the relevant ministry.
-Hagit Telem, Shiovetz, and Siboni provide ties to political centers.
+Milwidsky taught in the program that produced about 500 potential recipients of future grants, handled legal matters for the organization and now signs a bill to create a body capable of distributing those grants.
+Rein, a graduate of the first cohort of the same program, sits inside the relevant ministry.
+Hagit Telem, Shiovetz and Siboni add municipal and party ties near the same circle.